ArifeLjutviovska/SpaceX/README.md

 - [Contact](#contact)

 ### About This Project
 This is a full-stack web application built with **Angular, .NET, and SQL** that allows users to view SpaceX launches while handling **user authentication, profile management, and secure JWT authentication**.
+This web application allows users to:
+✅ Sign up and Log in securely using JWT with HttpOnly cookies ✅ View SpaceX missions (Latest, Upcoming, and Past launches) ✅ Update their profile and change/reset password
+✅ Logout securely
+✅ Fully responsive design

+This project follows best practices for security, scalability, and modularity in a .NET + Angular stack.

 ### Technologies Used
 - **Frontend**: Angular (Latest)